Almond & Coconut Cake Recipe – Moist, Easy, One-Bowl & Naturally Gluten-Free

 3. Bake

-Bake for about 40 minutes or until the center springs back when gently pressed.
+Bake for about 40 minutes or until the cake feels firm yet springy when touched.

 4. Cool + Serve

 Cool completely in the tin.
-Serve with a generous spoonful of double cream.
+Serve with a generous spoonful of double cream, or pair with our Maple Bacon Cupcakes for a sweet-salty combo.

 This cake keeps really well in the fridge and gets even better the next day.